 - All returning resident students must select a Platinum, Gold, Silver, Bronze, or Independent Living Meal Plan.
-New students are required to select a meal plan from the New Student Platinum, Gold, or Silver Meal Plan Options for their first semester.
-A change in a student’s meal plan option must be made by Aug.
-24, 2019 for the fall semester and by Jan.
-10, 2020 for the spring semester.
+New students are required to select a meal plan from the New Student Platinum, Gold, or Silver Meal Plan Options for their first year.
+A change in a student’s meal plan option must be made by second Friday of the start of the semester.

 Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Platinum/Gold/Silver/Bronze).
-Within this same period during the first semester, first-year students can only change and choose from the New Student Platinum, Gold, or Silver level plans for their first semester, and select any base meal plan for their second semester.
+Within this same period, first-year students can only change and choose from the New Student Platinum, Gold, or Silver level plans.
+New students can only change and choose from these same New Student level plan options for their second semester as well.